Now taking EOIs to deploy on Operation Locke. Find out more.

 Disaster Relief Australia (DRA) responds to recovery efforts post disaster across Australia.
 Be it flood, bushfire, cyclone or storm, we’re there to support people on some of their toughest days, helping them take the first steps on the road to recovery.

-If you are a current DRA volunteer, you can select your preferred operation within this EOI form.
+If you are a current DRA volunteer, you can select your preferred operation in your Expression of Interest form (EOI).
 Each deployment can be up to seven days and will likely include a travel day either side.
 Can’t do seven days?
 Don’t worry – you can select preferences and parameters in your EOI.

 Not yet a DRA volunteer?
 First you will need to apply to volunteer.
 Once your application has been approved you can then submit an EOI to deploy on an operation.